arthurgritzky/APR-Turtlebot/README.md

 **Task:**

 The task of this project is to drive a turtlebot3 model burger out of a box and around a pole (ROLL).
 The project should be implemented in C++ without the usage of additional software besides standard libraries (no ROS).
 A standard ROS application is installed on the turtlebot prior to this project.
-This framework publishes the lidar scan an the odometry of the turtlebot and allows for call of angular and linear movements over a TCP-IP-connection.
+This framework publishes the lidar scan and the odometry data of the turtlebot and allows for call of angular and linear movements over a TCP-IP-connection (cmd_vel).
 The developed program should be able to interpret the provide data and compute a commands to drive the robot a given path.

 ![Task](https://github.com/arthurgritzky/APR-Turtlebot/assets/89546471/84ae5df5-99ca-4b83-87f2-219a590606ed)